croct-tech/plug-js/docs/troubleshooting.md

 });
 ```

-If the problem persists, check if the plugin has been found and loaded.
-To do this, follow the steps below:
+If the problem persists, check if the plugin has been found and loaded by going through the following steps:

 1. Enable the debug mode
 ```js